Add and manage TLS/SSL certificates in Azure App Service

 How can I automate adding a bring-your-owncertificate to an app?

-Can I configure a private CA certificate on my app?
+Can I use a private CA (certificate authority) certificate for inbound TLS on my app?